-Frontiers Session II offers the opportunity to explore Robotics, Global Sustainability, or the Women's Leadership Academy (new this year).
+Frontiers Session II offers the opportunity to participate Robotics, Engineering Exploration, Global Sustainability, or the Women's Leadership Academy.

 Session II participants may also participate in Session I.